 Most studies generally define middle-skill jobs as those requiring some education and training beyond a high school diploma but less than a four-year baccalaureate degree.
 This postsecondary learning may include college coursework, two-year associate's degrees, certificates, on-the-job training, or apprenticeships.
-The Bureau of Labor Statistic's typical education, experience, and training requirements by occupation were used to estimate workforce demands in the Gulf Coast Region by skill level.
+The Bureau of Labor Statistic's typical education, experience, and training requirments by occupation were used to estimate workforce demands in the Gulf Coast Region by skill level.
 We divided occupations into three categories-low-skill, middle-skill, and high-skill-and examined their respective changes in shares of total employment and shares of projected job openings for three periods: 2000 to 2010, 2010 to 2020, and 2014 to 2024.

-- Low-skill occupations those with requirements up to and including a high school diploma and shortterm on-the-job training
+- Low-skill occupations those with requirements up to and including a high school diploma and short-term on-the-job training

-- Middle-skill occupations those with requirements of an associate's degree or high school diploma

-and one of the following
+- Middle-skill occupations those with requirements of an associate's degree or high school diploma and one of the following

 - " Moderate-term on-the-job training

 - " Long-term on-the-job training

 - " Apprenticeship

 - " One year or more experience in a related occupation

 - " Some college, no degree

 - " Postsecondary non-degree award

 - High-skill occupations those with requirements of a bachelor's degree or higher

-The Future and Occupations by Skill Level Formatted: Font: Garamond, 12 pt, Not Bold As of 2014 2016 , there were roughly 1,080,000-1,084,066 middle-skill jobs in the Gulf Coast Region with employers needing to fill some 44,000-132,611 openings annually. to meet growth and replacement demand. • By-2024_2026, 58.8-60.8 percent of all jobs will require some kind of postsecondary education and training.
-By $\frac{2024}{2026}$ the number of middle-skill jobs in the Gulf Coast Region is projected to rise to $\frac{1,293,730}{1,261,796}$ representing a $\frac{19.8}{16.4}$ % growth rate over ten years.
-Through 20242026, approximately 54.4-50.8 percent of all job openings, due to growth and replacement, willopenings will require education or training beyond high school of which 56.8-62.5 percent will be middle-skill jobs. " Low-skills jobs will represent 45.7-49.2 percent of job openings, 65,135 annual openings " Middle-skills jobs will represent 30.9-31.8 percent of job openings, 44,040 annual openings " High-skills jobs will represent 23.5-19.0 percent of job openings, 33,480 annual openings By- 20242026 , approximately 58.8-60.8 percent of all jobs in the Gulf Coast Region will require education or training beyond high school of which 58.3-57.4 percent will be middle-skill jobs. " Low-skills jobs will represent 41.1-39.2 percent of all jobs or 1,550,000-1,419,711 " Middle-skills jobs will represent 34.3-34.9 percent of all jobs or 4,293,730 1,261,796 " High-skills jobs will represent 24.525.9 percent of all jobs or 925,070935,986 Middle-skill jobs paid an average 82.4-83.6 percent higher than low skill jobs in 20152017 . " Hourly mean wage for low-skill jobs was \$13.0413.54 " Hourly mean wage for middle-skill jobs was \$23.7924.86 " Hourly mean wage for high-skill jobs was \$47.6646.84 Gulf Coast Workforce Board • Local Plan 61
+The Future and Occupations by Skill Level

+As of 2014, there were roughly 1,080,000 middle-skill jobs in the Gulf Coast Region with employers needing to fill some 44,000 openings annually to meet growth and replacement demand.

+- By 2024, 58.8 percent of all jobs will require some kind of postsecondary education and training. - By 2024 the number of middle-skill jobs in the Gulf Coast Region is projected to rise to 1,293,730 representing a 19.8% growth rate over ten years. - Through 2024, approximately 54.4 percent of all job openings, due to growth and replacement, will require education or training beyond high school of which 56.8 percent will be middle-skill jobs. - " Low-skills jobs will represent 45.7 percent of job openings, 65,135 annual openings - " Middle-skills jobs will represent 30.9 percent of job openings, 44,040 annual openings - " High-skills jobs will represent 23.5 percent of job openings, 33,480 annual openings - By 2024, approximately 58.8 percent of all jobs in the Gulf Coast Region will require education or training beyond high school of which 58.3 percent will be middle-skill jobs. - " Low-skills jobs will represent 41.1 percent of all jobs or 1,550,000 - " Middle-skills jobs will represent 34.3 percent of all jobs or 1,293,730 - " High-skills jobs will represent 24.5 percent of all jobs or 925,070 - Middle-skill jobs paid an average 82.4 percent higher than low skill jobs in 2015. - " Hourly mean wage for low-skill jobs was \$13.04 - " Hourly mean wage for middle-skill jobs was \$23.79 - " Hourly mean wage for high-skill jobs was \$47.66